Documentation Index

 Action Composition

-- Single Responsibility: Each action should have a clear, focused purpose
+- Single Responsibility: Give each action a clear purpose.

-- Hierarchical Design: Break complex behaviors into nested sub-actions
+- Hierarchical Design: Decompose complex behavior into smaller reusable actions.

 Sequence Definition